 A. I became agitated and texted him several times.

-B. I waited for him to contact me, but I didn’t strike up a dialogue with him.
+B. I waited for him to contact me, but I didn’t discuss anything it with him.

 C. I reprimanded him and blocked him.

 D. Something like this has never happened before.

 10. Has he been on social media since he began ghosting you?

 A. Yes, he has been constantly posting and tweeting.

 B. I saw him on the internet, but he didn’t make any posts.